microcks/microcks.io/content/documentation/references/configuration/security-config.md

           passwordKey: user.password  # Keystore password entry in Secret.
 ```

-> We recommend having a in-depth look at the [Helm Chart README](https://github.com/microcks/microcks/tree/master/install/kubernetes) and the [Operator README](https://github.com/microcks/microcks-ansible-operator) to get the most up-to-date informations on detailed configuration.
+> 💡 We recommend having a in-depth look at the [Helm Chart README](https://github.com/microcks/microcks/tree/master/install/kubernetes) and the [Operator README](https://github.com/microcks/microcks-ansible-operator) to get the most up-to-date informations on detailed configuration.

-> 🪄 **To Be Created**
->
-> This is a new documentation page that has to be written as part of our [Refactoring Effort](https://github.com/microcks/microcks.io/issues/81).
->
-> **Goal of this page**
-> * Comprehensive reference of Security related configuration in Microcks
-> * Should include: Keycloak realm settings, User management and RBAC, repository organisation